REG 08.00.11 - Online Course Material Host Requirements

 Contact Info: Vice Provost, Distance Education and Learning Technology Applications (919-513-5006)

-When teaching in an on-line environment, it is essential that courses are delivered in compliance with applicable laws and university policies; in particular, those laws and policies designed to protect the student's rights to privacy and accessibility.
+When teaching in an on-line environment, or using online resources in support of teaching blended or face-to-face courses, it is essential that courses are delivered in compliance with applicable laws and university policies; in particular, those laws and policies designed to protect the student's rights to privacy and accessibility.
 The purpose of this regulation is to provide methods for achieving compliance when courses, or components of courses, are electronically hosted.

 3. Basic Requirements